navneetchauhan1988/AzureSentinel/Instructions/Lab 1  : Onboarding Azure Sentinel.md

 11. Set the Region to  **East US**.

-12. Enter a Username of your choosing that is acceptable for Azure.
+12. Enter a Username of your choice that is acceptable for Azure.

 13. Enter a Password of your choice